Branching random walk with non-local competition

 A popular model of branching random walk with competition is the so-called $N$-BRW, which is a one-dimensional branching random walk in which after each branching step only the $N$ particles at the maximal positions are kept.
 This model was introduced by Brunet and Derrida \cite{Brunet1997} as a toy model to study finite-$N$ corrections to the speed of travelling wave fronts, and has seen significant interest since in both the physics and the mathematics literature, see e.g. \cite{Brunet2006,Berard2010,nbbm}.
-The hydrodynamic limit of a closely related model, the $N$-BBM, has recently been shown to be a certain free boundary problem \cite{DeMasi2017,Berestycki2018}.
+The large population limit of a closely related model, the $N$-BBM, has recently been shown to be a certain free boundary problem \cite{DeMasi2017,Berestycki2018}.
 The genealogy of the $N$-BBM (and $N$-BRW with light-tailed jump distribution) is conjectured to converge to the Bolthausen-Sznitman coalescent on the time-scale $(\log N)^3$, a fact that has been proven for certain related models \cite{Brunet2007,Berestycki2010}.

 One can define a one-dimensional branching Brownian motion with local competition, based on the intersection local time of two Brownian paths.
 This system is dual to a certain stochastic partial differential equation, the Fisher-KPP equation with Wright-Fisher noise \cite{Shiga1988}.
-This duality is used in \cite{BarnesMytnikSunComingDown} to study the ``coming down from infinity'' property of the process.
+This duality is used in \cite{BarnesMytnikSunComingDown} to study the `coming down from infinity' property of the process.

-Maillard, Raoul and Tourniaire \cite{popheterogeneous} study a BRW with local competition in an environment which is space- and time-heterogeneous over a macroscopic scale $1/\epsilon$.
-In contrast to the homogeneous case, the authors find that the spreading speed, even in the limit of large population size $N\to\infty$, may differ from its hydrodynamic limit, i.e.~the limits $N\to\infty$ and $\epsilon\to 0$ do not commute in general.
+Maillard, Raoul and Tourniaire \cite{popheterogeneous} study a BRW with local competition in an environment which is space- and time-heterogeneous over a macroscopic scale $1/\epsilon$ in both space and time.
+In contrast to the homogeneous case, the authors find that the spreading speed, even in the limit of large population size $N\to\infty$, may differ from its hydrodynamic limit obtained after rescaling time and space, i.e.~the limits $N\to\infty$ and $\epsilon\to 0$ do not commute in general.

 Finally, branching particle systems with long-range dispersal and competition have been considered as well in the literature, see e.g.~\cite{Berard2013,Bezborodov2018,Penington2021}.